-- 6.1 Each site will generate a requirement for local transport improvements to be identified and costed through the Transport Assessment and/or Travel Plan submitted with a planning application. - 6.2 Infrastructure directly related to the development is likely to be required through Section 106 or Section 278 Agreement12, items such as: - Local junction, highway and traffic management measures - Provision of local pedestrian and cycle links to key local facilities such as schools, shops, employment, bus stops. - Implementation of measures and initiatives to promote sustainable travel - 6.3 Some items will be funded through CIL or CIL in kind, such as: - Local town services funding towards community mini-bus or other local public transport services providing accessibility for the less-able bodied to the town centre. - Public transport upgrades funding towards premium bus routes and enhancement of other bus routes between settlements required to mitigate development and provide alternative to car use. - Real Time Information (RTI) provision of RTI to provide up to date information on bus services for passengers. - Public Rights of Way (PRoW) improvements
+6.1 Each site will generate a requirement for local transport improvements to be identified and costed through the Transport Assessment and/or Travel Plan submitted with a planning application.

+- 6.2 Infrastructure directly related to the development will be secured through Section 106 or Section 278 Agreements12, this will include items such as: - Local junction, highway and traffic management measures - Provision of local pedestrian and cycle links to key local facilities such as schools, shops, employment, bus stops. - Provision, improvement or re-location of bus stops, shelters and Real Time Information (RTI), and funding of new or diverted bus services where directly required as a result of the development - Implementation of measures and initiatives to promote sustainable travel - Improvements to Public Rights of Way (PRoW) where on or adjacent to the site - 6.3 Infrastructure which is not directly related to the development will be funded through CIL, this could include: - Local town services funding towards community mini-bus or other local public transport services providing accessibility for the less-able bodied to the town centre. - Public transport upgrades funding towards premium bus routes and enhancement of other bus routes between settlements required to mitigate development and provide alternative to car use. - Real Time Information (RTI) provision of RTI to provide up to date information on bus services for passengers. - Public Rights of Way (PRoW) improvements